gregswift/github-collective/README.rst

 * Repositories: create and modify repositories within an organization

-  * Configure all repository properties as per the `GitHub Rapes API`_, including privacy (public/private), description, and other metadata.
+  * Configure all repository properties as per the `GitHub Repos API`_, including privacy (public/private), description, and other metadata.
   * After the initial repository creation happens, updated values in your configuration will replace those on GitHub.